andrewMacmurray/elm-simple-animation/README.md

 ## Hook Into Custom Renderer

-In case you want to completely customise how to render animations you can use the low level `Simple.Animated.custom` - which gives you access to the raw animation `stylesheet` and `class` name that will apply the animation.
+In case you want to completely customise how to render animations you can use the low level `Simple.Animation.Animated.custom` - which gives you access to the raw animation `stylesheet` and `class` name that will apply the animation.

 For example, say you wanted to animate `elm-community/typed-svg` nodes - you could create animated versions like this: